 Medications and breastfeeding

-Most medications are compatible with breastfeeding and rarely reach a clinically relevant dose for the infant, according to the Arizona Department of Health Services.
-While most drugs do pass into your milk, most appear in only low levels and post no real risk to infants, notes the Mayo Clinic.
+According to the Arizona Department of Health Services, most medications are compatible with breastfeeding and rarely reach a clinically relevant dose for the infant.
+While most drugs pass into your milk, most appear in only low levels and pose no real risk to infants, notes the Mayo Clinic.
 So temporary weaning is often unnecessary.

-Here are some other tips on medications and breastfeeding from La Leche League International, the Mayo Clinic, and the Los Angeles County Department of Public Health.
+Here are some other tips on medications and breastfeeding from La Leche League International, the Mayo Clinic.
 These should be discussed with your health care provider, who can assess what’s appropriate for you and your baby: